Criminal Homicide Charges

 Georgetown Homicide Lawyer

-If you have been charged with a homicide offense in Georgetown, or any of the surrounding areas in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact the Law Office of Michael J. Price
+If you have been charged with a homicide offense in Georgetown, or any of the surrounding areas in Round Rock, Cedar Park, Leander, Taylor, Hutto, Killeen, Temple, Belton or Harker Heights, contact the Law Office of Price & Wiggins, P.C.

 Michael J. Price is a knowledgeable violence crimes attorney who will make every effort to fight the violent crime allegations against you.
-Call Law Office of Michael J. Price for a free consultation at (512) 354-1880 about your homicide allegations.
+Call Law Office of Price & Wiggins, P.C. for a free consultation at (512) 354-1880 about your homicide allegations.

 Georgetown Homicide Offenses